neelkanthk/LaraPackGenerator/readme.md

 5. Click Generate.

-6. That's it.
-Just save the pop up, expract the zippped file and open up the readme.md file.
+6. That's it. just download and save the file, extract the zippped file and open up the README.md file.

 ##The installations instruction for the created package will be downloaded with package inside the README.md file.